sharmashubham850/form-validator/readme.md

 # Form-validator

-A simple HTML register form with Javascript validations.
+A imple User Registration form with Javascript validations.